Ride around the island

 What we say:

-Head south from Duong Dong till you reach the junction with the road to Ham Ninh -- take the left turn and ride onwards to Suoi Tranh waterfall.
-The waterfall isn't sign posted, but just keep an eye out for the massive concrete gates on your left -- that's the entrance.
-There's a small charge for leaving your motorbike.
-The falls are more of a river running over rocks than anything else, but it's nevertheless a pleasant and cool environment.
+Head south from Duong Dong till you reach the junction with the road to Ham Ninh — take the left turn and ride onwards to Suoi Tranh waterfall.
+The waterfall isn’t signposted, but just keep an eye out for the massive concrete gates on your left — that’s the entrance.
+There’s a small charge for leaving your motorbike.
+The falls are more of a river running over rocks than anything else, but it’s nevertheless a pleasant and cool spot.
+During the dry season, the river turns into a trickle.

-Once you're done there, continue on the road towards Ham Ninh, but when you reach a main right, take it, heading south to Bai Sao beach.
-Along the way you'll come to a sealed left which runs down to Bai Vong beach, so if you want to see Bai Vong as well, take that.
+Continue on the road towards Ham Ninh, but when you reach a main right, take it, heading south to Bai Sao beach.
+Along the way you’ll come to a sealed left which runs down to Bai Vong beach, so if you want to see Bai Vong as well, take that.
 Otherwise, continue southwards to Bai Sao.
-The turnoff isn't clearly marked, but it's at the top of a rise and there's a bunch of beer and cafe signs -- that's where you want to go.
+The turnoff is marked if you are heading north so look for the sign for My Lan, but it’s at the top of a rise and there’s a bunch of beer and cafe signs — that’s where you want to go.

 This is one of the prettiest loops.
-Head north from Duong Dong -- it's a little confusing as the signposting isn't great, but keep bearing left and following the signs to Mango Bay -- eventually you'll end up on the right road.
-Following this road takes you to the turnoffs to Mango Bay and Bo Resort -- both of which are worth dropping by for a coffee or snack, accompanied by a swim.
+Head north from Duong Dong — it’s a little confusing as the signposting isn’t great, but keep bearing left –and keeping the ocean in view and following the signs to Mango Bay eventually you’ll end up on the right road.
+Following this road takes you to the turnoffs to Mango Bay and Bo Resort — both of which are worth dropping by for a coffee or snack, accompanied by a swim.

 Jump to a destination